Ellie Black: 2012

-In February, Black competed at Elite Canada in Mississauga, Canada.
-She placed ninth in the all-around with a total score of 52.350.
-In event finals, Black placed first on vault scoring 14.750, third on balance beam scoring 13.550, and seventh on floor scoring 12.600.
-Then in March, she made her international debut at the International Gymnix held in Montreal.
-She finished second in the all-around in the Challenge Cup behind Canadian teammate Christine Peng-Peng Lee.
-Then in the event finals, she won the gold medal on vault and the silver medal on balance beam, and she placed tenth on uneven bars and fourth on floor.
-At the 2nd AG Meeting, a tri-meet between Canada, Brazil, and South Korea, she won gold medals on both the vault and balance beam and started appearing to be a contender for the 2012 Olympic team.
+In February, Black made her senior debut at Elite Canada in Mississauga, Canada, and placed ninth in the all-around.
+In event finals, Black won the gold medal on vault and the bronze medal on balance beam.
+Then in March, she made her international debut at the International Gymnix held in Montreal and finished second in the all-around.
+Then in the event finals, she won the gold medal on vault and the silver medal on balance beam.
 She then competed at the Osijek World Challenge Cup and won her first FIG World Cup medals with gold on both the vault and floor exercise.
+Black's successful results at these international competitions suddenly made her a strong contender for the 2012 Olympic team.
 In May, Black competed at the Canadian Championships in Regina, Canada.
-Prior to the competition, she spoke to International Gymnast Magazine about her Olympic goals stating "The positive results from recent competitions are a strong motivator to keep working hard and improve further...
-Hopefully this will prepare me to have a strong performance at Nationals, which is an important competition for the [Olympic] team selection".
-She placed third all-around in qualifications but dropped to seventh in the all-around final with a score of 53.600.
-In event finals, Black placed first on vault scoring 14.475, seventh on balance beam scoring 12.800, and third on floor scoring 13.950.
+She placed third all-around in qualifications but dropped to seventh in the all-around final.
+In event finals, she placed first on vault and third on floor.